 In Bavinck’s article on supralapsarian and infralapsarian predestination (link), he disagrees with supralapsarianism and infralapsarianism about 90% of the time, so we get very few glimpses of what he actually believes.
 I went through the article and pulled out all the positive statements by Bavinck about predestination.
 I came out with 10 statements.
 Upon examining the statements, I noted that the majority of them are either in tension with each other or leave a major term undefined.

 Statements in tension with each other (i.e. that seem to move in opposite directions – although they don’t formally contradict each other, no reconciliation is provided):

 The purpose of this paper is to delineate Arminius’ view on regeneration.
-The Arminian view on regeneration is frequently been mischaracterized, both by Calvinistic opponents, as well as adherents to his views.
-His view is often mischaracterized as semi-Pelagian (the view that man initiates salvation, but God completes) and sometimes go as far as to say Arminius denied original sin.
-Since the goal of this paper is to outline Arminius’ view, and not to defend the doctrines themselves, there will be a large number of quotations from Arminius and only a limited amount of scriptural exegesis.
+The Arminian view on regeneration has frequently been mischaracterized, both by Calvinistic opponents, as well as adherents to his views.
+His view is…

 In celebration of Good Friday and Easter, we felt it best to review a well known text from some young, insightful exegetes.

 Calvinists have put out a DVD called “Amazing Grace,” which makes the following charge against Arminianism: